Bryan Hudson (baseball): Milwaukee Brewers

 On January 3, 2024, the Dodgers traded Hudson to the Milwaukee Brewers in exchange for minor leaguer Justin Chambers and a player to be named later.
 Hudson immediately became a major factor in the Brewers' bullpen, being frequently used in two-inning stints to maintain leads.
 By early July, Hudson had a 0.82 ERA after throwing the fifth-most innings of any reliever in Major League Baseball.
 This pace would have had Hudson pitching more innings than he had since converting from a starting role in 2019.
 As a result, the Brewers announced that they would be more closely monitoring his usage to avoid overtaxing Hudson's body.
 By September 3, Hudson had a 1.73 ERA and a 0.72 WHIP over 43 relief appearances, but was optioned to Triple-A and spent the remainder of the season with the Nashville Sounds due to a decrease in his fastball's velocity.

 Hudson made 12 appearances for the Brewers during the 2025 season, posting an 0-1 record and 4.35 ERA with 13 strikeouts across 10 1/3 innings pitched.
 He was designated for assignment by Milwaukee on July 31, 2025.

 Chicago White Sox

 On August 3, 2025, Hudson was claimed off waivers by the Chicago White Sox.
+He made four appearances for the White Sox, recording a 5.79 ERA with six strikeouts across 4 2/3 innings pitched.

+Hudson was designated for assignment by Chicago following the signing of Austin Hays on February 4, 2026.

+On February 10, 2026, Hudson was traded to the New York Mets in exchange for cash considerations.
+On March 25, Hudson was designated to assignment by the Mets.
+On March 27, Hudson was claimed back off waivers by the White Sox.